To change something, build a new model that makes the existing model obsolete.

 The physicians who refuse to diagnose the injuries of patients who were injured in medicine do not believe that patients cannot get diagnoses of injuries incurred in medicine.

 That is all you really need to know to understand how people in medicine think and make records.
+They don’t.
 They do not even make an accurate record of why injured patients came asking for help (and do not believe they don’t).
 Injured patients can find nothing in any record about what happened to them.
+That is normal (but try to find anyone in medicine who is aware of that).

 This disables the ability of patients to make informed decisions.
 That suits the purposes of people working in medicine.
 It does not mean people in medicine are evil (well, okay, sometimes it does).
 But it definitely means they are not saints.
 They are humans.
-Humans perceptions and memories are self-interested.
-One of the problems is that in medicine they believe they are not.
-The first, biggest myth believed in medicine is that they believe they are objective and selfless.
-Stupidly the patient community believes whatever these authorities believe.
+Humans’ perceptions and memories are self-interested.
+In medicine they believe they are above this.
+Stupidly the patient community believes whatever those authorities believe.
 But what else do patients have to go on?
 There is almost no information available to them except that which medical professionals choose to gather and record.
-Patients cannot make safe decisions with only 2% of the most important information necessary for doing that.
+Patients cannot make safe decisions with only 2% of the most important information necessary for making informed decisions.

 Medicine unnecessarily kills as many people per week as firearms kill per year (see Preventable Deaths).
 Medicine is the most dangerous place most people in the USA ever go.
 It is outrageous that patients have no ability to see what and where the dangers are so that they can avoid them.
 It is possible to collect the information that will enable them to do that.
-It is not “big data.”
-It is small counting.
-If we tracked just 3% of patients, we could learn an enormous amount of what is necessary for patients, for the first time in history, to be able to make the very first judgement any patient must make, and that is whether the risks of seeking care are greater than the risks of not seeking it for a particular set of symptoms.
+If we tracked just 3% of patients, we could learn an enormous amount of what is necessary for patients, for the first time in history, to be able to make the very first judgement any patient must make, and that is whether the risks of seeking care are greater than the risks of not seeking it in the first place.
 How could we get 3% to sign up for tracking?
 Have you ever spoken to a patient injured in medicine?
-They get so that they wish they could get all the information about their own cases on the front page of any site or newspaper that would show it, just to try to prevent what happened to them from happening to anyone else.
+They get so that they wish they could get all the information about their own cases into the headlines of whatever media exists, just to try to prevent what happened to them from happening to anyone else.
 But they cannot even get their own primary care physicians to make an honest record of it.

 Small counting

 There are cases like the physician who groped adolescent girls year after year.
 The girls were screaming mad.
 The parents were screaming mad.
 The state medical board did nothing.
 The police would not do anything.
 The press would not listen.
 What is typically the hope of last resort for patients, lawyers, would not take the case.
 The physician got away with it for fifteen years, by which time enough of the girls had become adults to bump into each other socially and form a group.
 A group of adults with the same memory still cannot get help from state medical boards or the police, but they can get a lawyer (even though not a medical malpractice one).
 It should not take fifteen years and hundreds of victims to be able to do something about such a problem.
-With a little data collection, this could have been addressed back near the beginning.
-There is low hanging fruit.
-Tracking all the data of a small percentage of patients will uncover some of it, which will result in those patients asking to be tracked, which will uncover more.
-It will grow.
+With data collection, this could have been addressed fourteen years earlier.

 Solutions ……….|……….
 Problems